 Library of Congress Archives

-In 2023 Jamie will bring a new adventure in her journey as a voice for Chicago culture, producing a podcast series based on her essays and blogs, and develop the From Parlor to Print, multimedia program!
+In 2023 Jamie will embark on new adventures in her journey as a voice for Chicago culture, hosting regular Salon gatherings, producing an audio series based on her essays and blogs, and developing the From Parlor to Print: Voices of Old Chicago multimedia program!

-- New Be a monthly subscriber, via PayPal https://www.jamieoreilly.com/projects/jorp-subscriber-page/
+- Be a monthly subscriber, via PayPal https://www.jamieoreilly.com/projects/jorp-subscriber-page/

 - Make a donation to the 2023 Campaign

-Arts sponsorships contribute to value of the artist in community.
-All Jamie’s programs haves significant community outreach, the result of years as an arts activist and high profile networker.
+Arts sponsorships contribute to the value of the artist in the community.
+All Jamie’s programs have significant community outreach, the result of years as an arts activist and high profile networker.
 Businesses and Patrons contributing to our programs will have customized brand presence on the jamieoreilly.com website, in e-newsletters, blogs, and on social media, with personal recommendations, logo placement and backlinks leading to websites.

 - Use the donor form here at PayPal.